graphql-rust/juniper/docs/book/content/schema/schemas_and_mutations.md

 # Schemas

 A schema consists of three types: a query object, a mutation object, and a subscription object.
-( The usage of subscriptions is a little different from the mutation and query objects, so there is a specific [section][section] to handle this topic).
 These three define the root query fields, mutations and subscriptions of the schema, respectively.

+The usage of subscriptions is a little different from the mutation and query objects, so there is a specific [section][section] that discusses them.

 Both query and mutation objects are regular GraphQL objects, defined like any other object in Juniper.
 The mutation and subscription object, however, is optional since schemas